jimb245/2PiWireGuardVPN/README.md

 #### 3.1 Connect the server to your network with an ethernet cable.

+Modify local router settings to forward port 51820.
+You will probably want to either reserve a particular address for the server in the router's DHCP settings or assign a static address.

 #### 3.2 Access the server using VNC

 Determine the IP address assigned by your router to the server ethernet interface.
-You can usually find this by logging into your router's user interface.
-Alternatively phone apps like Fing can list devices on your network.
-In your VNC app connect to the server address with the default password, which is "raspberry".
+In a VNC viewer app on a device on the local network connect to the server address using the default password, which is "raspberry".
 Start a terminal window on the VNC desktop.

 #### 3.3 Configure WireGuard